thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 # 4-3 Classes

-Object-oriented programming and classes have often been shunned in data science, primarily because they traditionally require a lot of boilerplate code and reduce flexibility.
+Object-oriented programming and classes have often been overlooked in data science, primarily because they traditionally require a lot of boilerplate code and reduce flexibility.
 This is not the case with Kotlin.
-Classes are a powerful tool in expressing data models, especially with data classes which are an effective substitute for tuples.
+Classes are a powerful tool in expressing business domains, especially with data classes which are an effective substitute for tuples.

-Currently, classes don't provide direct means to translate to matrices and other tabular data structures essential for machine learning and other advanced modeling tasks.
-But classes provide a way of keeping data structures well organized, and it's not much effort to fluently convert a class into a vector/matrix that works with data science libraries.
-This will be covered much later.
+Currently, classes don't provide direct means to translate to matrices and other tabular data structures essential for machine learning.
+But classes provide a way of keeping business domain code well organized, and it's not much effort to fluently convert a class into a vector/matrix that works with data science libraries.
+This will be covered in _Practical Data Modeling for Production, with Kotlin_.

 ## 4-3A: A Basic Class

 A class is an entity that is used to create instances of objects, which can be used to model things in the real world.
-For instance, we can create a `Patient` class that holds `firstName`, `lastName`, and `birthday` properties (each type must be explicitly declared, with a `val` or `var` key word just like variables).
+For instance, we can create a `Patient` class that holds `firstName`, `lastName`, and `birthday` properties.
+Each type must be explicitly declared, with a `val` or `var` keyword just like variables.
 We can use this to create several patients with these properties.

+Note you can also provide the properties as named parameters, just like functions.

 ```kotlin
 import java.time.LocalDate